What is Hamilton Light Rail Transit (LRT)?

 When will Hamilton see all-day two-way GO service?

-Why isn’t all day GO service going to West Harbour?
+Why isn’t all day GO service going to the West Harbour GO Station?

-The construction at West Harbour is part of the Metrolinx ten-year plan to transform the GO rail network and our commitment to expand GO Train service to the City of Hamilton.
+The construction of West Harbour is part of the Metrolinx 10-year plan to transform the GO rail network and our commitment to expand GO Train service to the city of Hamilton.